The Drop (2014 film): Plot

-The day of the Super Bowl, Bob retrieves cash hidden in his basement and waits for Deeds, who instead breaks into Nadia's home and forces her to go the bar with him.
-At the bar, Bob hides his money and a pistol, and receives numerous deposits of mob cash throughout the night.
-Marv lines his car's trunk with plastic and waits near the bar, which is eventually empty except for Deeds and a frightened Nadia, who warns that Deeds has a gun.
-Bob offers the $10,000 for Rocco but Deeds refuses, threatening Nadia if Bob does not open the time lock safe.
+On the day of the Super Bowl, Marv claims to be ill and takes the day off from work.
+Bob retrieves cash hidden in his basement and waits for Deeds, who instead breaks into Nadia's home and forces her to go to the bar with him.
+There, Bob hides his money and a pistol, and receives numerous deposits of illegal cash throughout the night.
+Marv lines his trunk with plastic and waits near the bar, which is eventually empty except for Deeds and a frightened Nadia, who warns Bob that Deeds has a gun.
+Bob offers the $10,000 for Rocco but Deeds refuses it, instead threatening to harm Nadia if Bob does not open the time lock safe.

 Bob explains that years earlier, Marv was a loan shark skimming money from the Chechens.
-A customer with a large debt won a casino jackpot and paid Marv everything he owed; Marv seized the opportunity to use the customer's money to cover what he had stolen from the Chechens, leading Bob to kill the man and dispose of the body in his basement.
-Revealing that the man was Richie Whelan, Bob shoots Deeds dead and allows a terrified Nadia to leave.
-The Chechens dispose of Deeds' body and Chovka makes Bob the bar's new owner, having had Marv shot to death in his car.
+A customer with a large debt won a casino jackpot and paid Marv everything he owed.
+Marv seized the opportunity to use the customer's money to cover what he had stolen from the Chechens, ordering Bob to kill the man and dispose of the body.
+Bob reveals that the man in the story is Richie "Glory Days" Whelan, countering the rumor that Eric was the one who killed him.
+Deeds denies Bob's story in an effort to protect his malicious reputation, and Bob mocks him before shooting him dead and disparaging Deeds's character to his expired corpse.
+A frightened Nadia asks Bob if she can leave, which Bob allows and reassures her that no one will ever hurt her again.

-Some time later, Detective Torres offers Bob condolences for Marv's death, unconvinced it was a carjacking gone wrong.
-Torres asks Bob about Deeds, who has gone missing and was last seen at the bar, just as Whelan had been; Torres reveals that although Deeds took credit for Whelan's death, he was in a psychiatric ward the night Whelan went missing.
-Torres insinuates that Bob is responsible for both disappearances — "No one ever sees you coming, do they, Bob?"
-Bob visits Nadia to ask if he should stay away, but she offers to join him on a walk with Rocco.
+The Chechens arrive to dispose of Deeds's body and kill Marv, assuring Bob he is not alone and making him the bar's new manager.
+Later, Torres offers Bob condolences for Marv's death, unconvinced it was a carjacking gone wrong.
+Torres asks Bob about Deeds, who has gone missing and was last seen at the bar, just as Whelan has been; Torres reveals that although Deeds took credit for Whelan's death, he was in a psychiatric ward the night Whelan went missing.
+Torres insinuates that Bob is responsible for both disappearances, whispering in the latter's ear: "No one ever sees you coming, do they, Bob?".
+Torres then walks away, leaving Bob out of his investigations.

+Bob visits Nadia with Rocco and asks if he should stay away from her from now on.
+After hesitating for a moment, Nadia offers to join him on a walk with Rocco.